Port Perry

 Port Perry is a community located in Scugog, Ontario, Canada.
-The town is located 84 km northeast of central Toronto and north of Oshawa and Whitby.
+The town is located 84 km northeast of central Toronto, north of Oshawa, and east of Whitby.
 Port Perry has a population of 9,553 as of 2021.

 Port Perry serves as the administrative and commercial centre for the township of Scugog.
 The town is home to a 24-bed hospital (Lakeridge Health Port Perry), Scugog Township's municipal offices and many retail establishments.
 Port Perry serves as a hub for many small communities in the Scugog area, such as Greenbank, Raglan, Caesarea, Blackstock and Nestleton/Nestleton Station.
 The Great Blue Heron Charitable Casino is a major employer.
 Located at the basin of the Trent-Severn Waterways is Lake Scugog, one of Ontario's largest man-made lakes.